ReeceC747/Prob-and-Stats/README.md

 - VideoGameSalesReport, (unifinished), has the document for the report and the csv used with the data for part 2

-- Pokemon TCG on phone (Unfinished)
+- PokemonOnPhone, Video of me playing my TCG on my phone, the video lasts until it gets an error which is comparable to playing it elsewhere